daor95/book-exercise-docs/labmodule07/README-GDA.md

 ---

-Over the three test runs (first with QoS 0, then QoS 1, and finally QoS 2) all fourteen MQTT 3.1.1 control packet types and are captured in Wireshark.
+Over the three test runs (first with QoS 0, then QoS 1, and finally QoS 2) all fourteen MQTT 3.1.1 control packet types are captured in Wireshark.

 1. **Initial cycle (QoS 0 where applicable)**
    - **CONNECT/CONNACK**: The client establishes a clean session.